 Find out more about snail life cycle from subject experts by enrolling in our live online classes.
 Also, do not forget to access our latest study solutions to gain a better insight into this topic and other important concepts.
 You can now even download our Vedantu app for easier access to our study materials and online interactive sessions.

-1. What are the main stages in the life cycle of a snail?
+1. What is the life cycle of a snail?

-2. How do snails reproduce and lay eggs?
+2. How do snails reproduce?